-All staff are trained to be aware that mental health problems can, in some cases, be an indicator that a child has suffered, is suffering or is at risk of suffering abuse, neglect or exploitation.
-However, staff are not expected or trained to diagnose mental health conditions or issues but they will record and report any concerns about a child's mental health to the Designated Safeguarding Lead as with any other safeguarding concern.
+All staff are trained to be aware that mental health problems can, in some cases, be an indicator that a child has suffered, is suffering or is at risk of suffering abuse, exploitation or neglect.
+Staff are not expected or trained to diagnose mental health conditions or issues but they will record and report any concerns about a child's mental health to the Designated Safeguarding Lead as with any other safeguarding concern.

-Where children have suffered abuse, neglect or other potentially traumatic adverse childhood experiences including exploitation and child on child abuse, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+Where children have suffered abuse, exploitation, neglect or other potentially traumatic adverse childhood experiences including child on child abuse, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 Staff are trained to be aware of how such experiences can impact children's mental health, behaviour, and education.
-Children who are experiencing mental health problems are also more likely to experience isolation and to miss education, which can render them vulnerable to abuse including child on child abuse (online and face to face), grooming, exploitation and radicalisation.
+Children who are experiencing mental health problems are also more likely to experience isolation and to miss education, which can render them vulnerable to abuse including child on child abuse (online and face to face), grooming and exploitation; and susceptible to radicalisation.

-9. Early Help and use of the Early Help Pathway to Change process
+Early Help and use of the Early Help Pathway

-Keeping Children Safe in Education 2022 highlights that LAMP staff are uniquely placed to identify concerns about children early, help them, promote their welfare and prevent concerns from escalating.
+Keeping Children Safe in Education 2024 highlights that school and college staff are uniquely placed to identify concerns about children early, help them, promote their welfare and prevent concerns from escalating.

 LAMP recognises that providing timely pastoral support and early help is more effective in promoting the welfare of children than reacting later.
-Early help means providing support as soon as a problem emerges, at any point in a child's life.
-Keeping Children Safe in Education 2022 emphasises that all staff should be aware of the early help process and understand their role in it.
-All LAMP staff are therefore trained and required to notice any concerns about children which may help to identify that they would benefit from early help; to record those concerns using Green forms (see section 24 below); and to share their concerns with the Designated Safeguarding Lead (or a Deputy DSL), who is most likely to have a complete picture and be the most appropriate person to decide how best to respond to any concerns.
+Early help is support as soon as a problem emerges for children of all ages that improves a family's resilience and outcomes; or reduces the chance of a problem getting worse.
+Keeping Children Safe in Education 2024 emphasises that all staff should be aware of the early help process and understand their role in it.
+All LAMP staff are therefore trained and required to notice any concerns about children which may help to identify that they would benefit from early help; to record those concerns using CPOMs (see section 24 below); and to share their concerns with the Designated Safeguarding Lead (or a Deputy DSL), who is most likely to have a complete picture and be the most appropriate person to decide how best to respond to any concerns.